sustmi/fb-post-downloader/README.md

 # Facebook Post Downloader
-This tool downloads posts from Facebook Pages into local storage.
+A command line tool for downloading posts from Facebook Pages into local storage.

 ## Installation
 ### 1. Install dependencies